LukeShortCloud/simpler_things_rpg/simpler_things.md

 ### Skill Checks

 When a Player Character (PC) wants to perform an Action, they must tell the party or at least the Game Master (GM).
 Determine the most related Skill for the Action.
-The GM determines the Difficulty.
+The GM determines the Difficulty and it should be a multiple of 3.
 This is the result that is required for the Action to work.

 Rolls: